+- The blood tube device for coagulation testing will be changed to a plastic sodium citrate tube (blue top) 1.8 mL and 2.7 mL size.

+- When placing your next order, the plastic tubes are available from BD (Becton, Dickenson and Company):

-- Effective with the depletion of Item #19 from HSC Warehouse, the blood tube device for coagulation testing will be changed to a plastic sodium citrate tube (blue top) 1.8 mL and 2.7 mL size.
-The supply is expected to be depleted mid-August. - The ordering information for the new tubes (catalogue number from HSC Warehouse) will be: - Item #72228 1.8 mL plastic tube (Product # 363080) - Item #83364 2.7 mL plastic tube (Product # 363083) - Item #19 Tube Vacutainer citrate will be deleted as soon as current supply is exhausted - Minimum fill indicator lines are shown - Do not pop tube top to fill with blood - A discard tube is required when bloodwork is drawn using a blood collection set (eg. butterfly collection set) and from arterial or PICC line
+- 1.8 mL plastic tube (Product # 363080)

+- 2.7 mL plastic tube (Product # 363083)

+- Minimum fill indicator lines are shown

+- Do not pop tube top to fill with blood

+- A discard tube is required when bloodwork is drawn using a blood collection set (eg. butterfly collection set) and from arterial or PICC line